<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=254810232937957&amp;ev=PageView&amp;noscript=1">

 A Truly Endless Summer

 Something many people overlook about Bermuda is that it’s not actually in the tropics.
-Where Bermuda can get pretty cold in the winter, Cayman is a true Caribbean island experiencing near constant temperatures somewhere in the mid 80s.
+Where Bermuda can get pretty cold in the winter, Cayman is a true Caribbean island, experiencing near constant temperatures somewhere in the mid 80s.
 While it can get warm, the temperature also rarely rises above 91 degrees meaning residents experience the very best of the weather in the Greater Antilles.
-The weather is an incredibly strong draw for a lot of our clients after the financials.
-Spending a moment watching a spectacular Caribbean sunset (and search for the legendary green flash!) from a beach that’s walkable to from your office – work-life balance doesn’t get much better than this.
+The weather is an incredibly strong draw for a lot of our members after the financials.
+Spending a moment watching a spectacular Caribbean sunset (and search for the legendary green flash!) from a beach that’s walkable to from your office – work-life balance doesn’t get much better than this!

 Relaxed Vibes